Lauren Beveridge, Owner and Maker of Scout + Bean

-Now, I am so fortunate to stay at home with my two year old daughter, and create things.
+Now, I am so fortunate to stay at home with my three year old daughter, and create things.
 I started working with cotton rope on a whim about three years ago, and people started noticing.
 Taking something you throw on a hook in a shed, and making it into a useful, and beautiful piece is still so exciting to me.
 Sewing rope in circles is calming, a bit hypnotic and gives me time to sit quietly and think big thoughts.

 I am a one woman show over here - I dye all the rope, sew up all the rope, tag finished product, and ship everything!
 I work in my in-home studio space, among the Coastal Mountains in Lincolnville, Maine.